TechnologyBrewery/habushu/README.md

 #### rewriteLocalPathDepsInArchives ####

-Enables the use of the [poetry-monorepo-dependency-plugin](https://pypi.org/project/poetry-monorepo-dependency-plugin/) to rewrite any local path dependencies (to other Poetry projects) as versioned packaged dependencies in generated `wheel`/`sdist` archives.
-If `true`, Habushu will replace invocations of Poetry's `build` and `publish` commands with the extensions of those commands exposed by the
+Rewrites any local path dependencies (to other projects with a `[project.version]` within the `pyproject.toml`) as versioned packaged dependencies in generated `wheel` archives.
-`poetry-monorepo-dependency-plugin`, which are `build-rewrite-path-deps` and `publish-rewrite-path-deps`, respectively.
+For Poetry projects, Habushu uses the [poetry-monorepo-dependency-plugin]()'s `build-rewrite-path-deps` and `publish-rewrite-path-deps` commands in place of Poetry's `build` and `publish` commands, respectively.

-To further ease working with monorepo dependencies, Habushu will specially handle how these dependencies are written to intermediate `requirements.txt` exports.
-In this case, the dependencies will be excluded from the export unless `rewriteLocalPathDepsInArchives` is set to true.
-This feature can be useful if installing the exported `requirements.txt` on another machine and/or Docker container.
+For uv projects, Habushu uses the [uv-monorepo-dependency-tool]()'s `build-rewrite-path-deps` command in place of uv's `build` command.

 Typically, this flag will only be `true` when deploying/releasing Habushu modules within a CI environment that are part of a monorepo project structure which multiple Poetry projects depend on one another.